microsoft/pai/docs/faq.md

 ### Q: If user find a job to retry multiple times, how to diagnose the cause?

 A: Users can find historical job logs through yarn.
 Please check [issue-1072](https://github.com/Microsoft/pai/issues/1072)'s answer.

+### Q: To improve the cluster usage, user would like to see a VC can use up all cluster resource if others don’t use it.

+A: OpenPAI use [capacity scheduler]((https://hadoop.apache.org/docs/r1.2.1/capacity_scheduler.html)) of YARN for resource allocation. maximum-capacity defines a limit beyond which a queue cannot use the capacity of the cluster.
+This provides a means to limit how much excess capacity a queue can use.
+By default, there is no limit.
+[OpenPAI capacity scheduler](../pai-management/bootstrap/hadoop-resource-manager/hadoop-resource-manager-configuration/capacity-scheduler.xml.template) not set this item and there is no limit.
+By default, a VC can use up all cluster resource if others don’t use it.

+### Q: To ensure one user cannot occupy excessive resource, operator would like to set a quota constraint for individual users.

+A: OpenPAI use capacity scheduler of YARN for resource allocation.
+User can configure the item "[yarn.scheduler.capacity.root.{{ queueName }}.minimum-user-limit-percent](https://hadoop.apache.org/docs/r1.2.1/capacity_scheduler.html)" to control the user's resource quota.
+This configuration item is in this file [capacity-scheduler.xml.template](../pai-management/bootstrap/hadoop-resource-manager/hadoop-resource-manager-configuration/capacity-scheduler.xml.template) of OpenPAI.